I Dream of Jeanie (film): Soundtrack

+Release

+The world premiere of I Dream of Jeanie was held at the Fulton Theatre in Pittsburgh, Pennsylvania on June 4, 1952, with the film's stars in attendance.
+The event was part of the city's Welcome Week celebration and was preceded by a minstrel show on a Dravo barge featuring 50 performers.

 Reception

 In a contemporary review for The New York Times, critic Oscar Godbout wrote:[T]he music, with its universal appeal, was not enough for the creators of this bogus biography; the author of the script, Alan LeMay, with the director, Allan Dwan, succumbed to an urge to skewer the tunes with a vapid tale of the young musician being thwarted in love.
 They show him as a shallow, brainless bookkeeper who tinkered with tunes when he wasn't debasing himself before a supercilious Southern belle who would have him only if he stopped writing songs.
 That's the Stephen Foster Bill Shirley is forced to portray. ...
 But the songs are appealing and Mr. Middleton's portrayal of a famous minstrel compensates for much of the dullness.